 In a statement released by waste advocates across numerous associations in Australia, concern was raised over the 60 Minutes report potentially discouraging a vast majority of Australians who regularly recycle, to keep doing so.

-Peter Shmigel, Australian Council of Recycling (ACOR) CEO, said Australian recycling is highly successful, despite what he feels are ill-conceived claims in the broadcast.
+Australian Council of Recycling (ACOR) CEO, Peter Shmigel, said Australian recycling is highly successful, despite what he feels are “ill-conceived claims” in the broadcast.

+A claim was made by 60 Minutes that 71,000 tonnes of recyclable plastic was exported to Malaysia.
 Shmigel said if the claim that all these materials are not being properly processed is accurate, this is very concerning as there are also legitimate processors in Malaysia.